avidml/website/exampleSite/content/tools/tools.md

 ---
-title: Tools
+title: Tools for vulnerability discovery
-description: AVID's collection of web apps for vulnerability discovery.
+description:
 layout: page
 url: /tools
 ---

-# Tools for vulnerability discovery
 AVID is pleased to host a small but growing collection of tools to enable evaluation of models, datasets, and algorithmic systems.
 Our tools are hosted on [HuggingFace](https://huggingface.co/avid-ml) and described below.